CSlaterDev/CSlaterDev/README.md

 I have several ongoing projects right now, some games (mostly made in Unreal Engine) and some mods (mainly for the game Skyrim).
 Please take a look at some of the recent things I've been working on below.

 I'm currently working on a crafting-focused RPG similar to Stardew Valley.
 While progress is ongoing, so far I've implemented several complex features that I am happy with.
+Download links for the latest version of my work are available upon request.

  <img width="1920" alt="game1" src="https://github.com/user-attachments/assets/ea70047b-7a37-4b69-aec6-7fbef5b661c6" />